dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 ### 5.6.2 Patterns

-In the early 1990s a group of programmers founded the「software pattern community」movement, inspired by the design-pattern idea of building architect Christopher Alexander.7 Their idea was that if they could describe a common pattern of software use that has been solved by skilled programmers, they could distill the pattern's essence so that other programmers can imitate it.
-A software pattern characterizes a large number of situations a programmer is likely to encounter and offers guidance on how to structure the program to best fit the pattern.8 The number of recognized patterns runs in dozens.
+In the early 1990s a group of programmers founded the「software pattern community」movement, inspired by the design-pattern idea of building architect Christopher Alexander.
+[7] Their idea was that if they could describe a common pattern of software use that has been solved by skilled programmers, they could distill the pattern's essence so that other programmers can imitate it.
+A software pattern characterizes a large number of situations a programmer is likely to encounter and offers guidance on how to structure the program to best fit the pattern.
+[8] The number of recognized patterns runs in dozens.
 Examples are the singleton pattern, which limits the number of instances of an object to one, and the iterator pattern, which implements sequential access to data elements.
 The pattern community appeals to a sense of empiricism because its members are relentless about testing ideas with potential users and learning from the feedback.

+1-2『有一次看到了「设计模式」起源的信息，起源于建筑行业，墙里开花墙外香。已下载书籍「」。而且又见到了四人帮的设计模式经典书籍，已下载书籍「2019087Design-Patterns」。（2021-05-25）』

 ### 5.6.3 Hints

-Butler Lampson, a superb and accomplished designer, summarized a number of guidelines for advanced designers of operating systems.9 He said:「Designing a computer system is very different from designing an algorithm.
+Butler Lampson, a superb and accomplished designer, summarized a number of guidelines for advanced designers of operating systems.
+[9] He said:「Designing a computer system is very different from designing an algorithm.
 The external interface is less precisely defined, more complex, and more subject to change.
 The system has much more internal structure and hence many internal interfaces.
 And the measure of success is unclear.」He said the less skilled designers often flounder in seas of possibilities, not knowing how a current choice will affect future choices of the performance of the system.
 He called his statements「design hints」because they are judgments skilled designers learn to make over time; they emphasize the considerable art in designing.

+2『已下载论文「2021042Hints for computer system design」并存入 Zotero。（2021-05-25）』

 In table 5.2 we list Lampson's hints for three dimensions of system development (rows) and major aspects of the DRUSS objectives (columns).
 Though they may appear as generalities, they are quite meaningful in shaping the CT skills of advanced designers.

 Table 5.2 Lampson's Design Hints